panchomb/ie-exercise-3/modules/api-management/service/api/README.md

 | [`value`](#parameter-value) | string | Content value when Importing an API. |
 | [`wsdlSelector`](#parameter-wsdlselector) | object | Criteria to limit import of WSDL to a subset of the document. |

-### Parameter: `displayName`
+### Parameter: `apiDescription`

-API name.
-Must be 1 to 300 characters long.
+Description of the API.
+May include HTML formatting tags.

-- Required: Yes
+- Required: No
 - Type: string

-### Parameter: `name`

-API revision identifier.
-Must be unique in the current API Management service instance.
-Non-current revision has ;rev=n as a suffix where n is the revision number.

-- Required: Yes
-- Type: string

-### Parameter: `path`

-Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
-It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.

-- Required: Yes
-- Type: string
+- Default: `''`

 ### Parameter: `apiManagementServiceName`

 The name of the parent API Management service.
 Required if the template is used in a standalone deployment.
 - Required: Yes
 - Type: string

-### Parameter: `apiDescription`

-Description of the API.
-May include HTML formatting tags.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `apiRevision`

 Describes the Revision of the API.
 If no value is provided, default revision 1 is created.
 - Required: No
 - Type: string
 - Default: `''`